goddyZhao/nproxy/README.md

 ## Quickly setup rule files for SF project

 For UI Developers from SuccessFactors, here is a bonus for you guys.
-You can use the [sf-transfer](http://goddyzhao.github.com/sf-transfer) tool to transfer the combo xml file to nproxy rule file automatically!
+You can use the [sf-transfer](http://goddyzhao.github.com/sf-transfer) tool to transfer the combo xml file to NProxy rule file automatically!

 ## License

-nproxy is available under the terms of the MIT License
+NProxy is available under the terms of the MIT License